RadicallyOpen/RadicallyOpen/professionals.markdown

-Sophie Rushbrook, was one of the first UK therapists to start treating people using RODBT:
+Sophie Rushbrook, was one of the first UK therapists to start treating people using RO DBT:

 > I have been delivering DBT for ten years.
-Delivering RODBT felt very different...
+Delivering RO DBT felt very different...
 I think we owe it to this client group to deliver a therapy that is potentially life-changing.
 There are some people who have come through this and although they still experience low mood at times, would say that they are no longer depressed.
 They feel as if they have the tools they need to manage better socially, to make different choices for themselves.

-Clarissa ([@GeekyOT](https://twitter.com/GeekyOT)) writes about attending an RODBT intensive and [looking to apply radical openness in the practice as an Occupational Therapist](http://shamelessotgeek.wordpress.com/2014/07/06/discovering-radically-open-dialectical-behaviour-therapy-ro-dbt/):
+Clarissa ([@GeekyOT](https://twitter.com/GeekyOT)) writes about attending an RO DBT intensive and [looking to apply radical openness in the practice as an Occupational Therapist](http://shamelessotgeek.wordpress.com/2014/07/06/discovering-radically-open-dialectical-behaviour-therapy-ro-dbt/):

-> I’m still in the early stages of my RODBT training, [but] really excited to learn more about it.
+> I’m still in the early stages of my RO DBT training, [but] really excited to learn more about it.
 I can see lots of applications and think it will be very valuable when interwoven with my occupational therapy practice.